tanyaweaver/python-dev-accelerator/_sources/assignments/learning_journal_2.txt

   It should show only the titles and creation dates for each entry.
   This view should be the home page for your journal.
 * The ``detail`` view will display a single entry.
-* The ``add_entry`` view will display an empty form for a new entry.
-  When the form is submitted, the view will create a new entry and return the user to the detail view of that entry.

 The titles for each entry on the list must be a link.
 When clicked, the link should take the viewer to the detail view for that entry.